#RHONY Sonja Morgan Injures Josh Flagg Of #MDL Just Before His Wedding

 “Sonja and I have been great friends for many years, and any wounds she may or may not have inflicted on me are well welcomed.
 I love her dearly.”

-The last drunken incident left Real Housewives Sonja Morgan injured with a broken tooth.
+The last drunken incident left Sonja Morgan injured with a broken tooth.
 Sonja was trying to remove a man’s expensive shirt with her teeth and broke a tooth on the button.
 But Sonja found the whole thing very funny.

 “I broke my tooth ripping his shirt off.”

-The host of the party, Bethenny Frankel said she nearly peed herself when Sonja explained that she had broken her tooth trying to help one of the “party hunks” strip down.
+The host of the party, Bethenny Frankel, said she nearly messed herself when Sonja explained that she had broken her tooth trying to help one of the “party hunks” strip down.

 RELATED REPORTS BY INQUISITR